gardener/gardener-extension-registry-cache/docs/usage/upstream-credentials.md

 1 The above step will trigger a Shoot reconciliation.
 Wait for the Shoot reconciliation to complete.
 1. Make sure that the old Secret is no longer referenced by any Shoot cluster.
 Finally, delete the Secret containing the old credentials (e.g. `ro-docker-secret-v1`).
 1. Delete the corresponding old credentials from the cloud provider account.

+## Gotchas

+- The registry cache provides the credentials for every request against the corresponding upstream.
+In some cases, misconfigured credentials can prevent the registry cache to pull even public images from the upstream (for example:  invalid service account key for GCR).
+However, this behaviour is controlled by the server-side logic of the upstream registry.